 A Place to Be Yourself

 What’s dynamic, democratic, deep, playful and comes with tasty snacks?
-If you are a high-school aged youth who seeks a community where fun and kindness are appreciated, then come: discover the Unitarian Society of Northampton & Florence + UUSA Youth Group
+If you are a high-school aged youth who seeks a community where fun and kindness are appreciated, then come: discover the UUSA and USNF Youth Group.

 Youth group (YG) meets weekly on Sundays from 4-6 pm, sometimes online and sometimes outside in-person as COVID-19 and weather allows.
 We invite newcomers who are in 9th-12th grade to join us.
 You can experience YG first hand, then decide if it is right for you and commit to continue.
 Register Here.